alozano-77/AWS-SAA-C02-Course/README.md

 - Larger instances also carry a **$ premium** compared to smaller instances.
 - Instance size is an upper cap on performance.
 - No application modification is needed.
-  - Works for all applications, even monoliths (all code in one app)
+  - Works for all applications, even monoliths (all code in one app).

-#### 1.6.13.2.
+#### 1.6.14.2.
 Horizontal Scaling

 As the customer load increases, this adds additional capacity.
 Instead of one running copy of an application, you can have multiple versions running on each server.
 This requires a load balancer.

 > A load balancer is an _appliance_ that sits in between your servers -- in this case instances -- and your customers.